PeterCamilleri/CX16/docs/vm_layouts.md

 In this spot, one would logically expect to see an option that puts the VM interpreter into banked high ram.
-However, having both the interpreter and the interpretee in banked ram is not a feasible option, so it is omitted except to say that it was omitted.
+However, having both the interpreter and the interpretee in banked ram is not a feasible option, so it is omitted except for saying that it was omitted.